People's Army of Vietnam: Modern-era peacekeeping operations

 In 2014, Vietnam had requested to join the United Nations peacekeeping force, which was later approved.
 The first Vietnamese UN peacekeeping officers were sent to South Sudan, marked the first involvement of Vietnam into a United Nations' mission abroad.
 Vietnamese peacekeepers were also sent to the Central African Republic.

 From 2022, Vietnam has deployed its first military engineer unit to the peacekeeping missions in Abyei.

 2023 Turkish-Syrian earthquake

-As an effort to help Turkey overcome the consequences of the 2023 earthquake, PAVN has sent 76 servicemen of the Border Guard Army Medic, and Engineering Corps (alongside personnel from the Public Security) to participate in humanitarian assistance and disaster relief including search-and-rescue missions.
+As an effort to help Turkey overcome the consequences of the 2023 earthquake, PAVN has sent 76 servicemen of the Border Guard, Army Medic, and Engineering Corps (alongside personnel from Public Security) to participate in humanitarian assistance and disaster relief including search-and-rescue missions.

-This is the first time ever that Vietnam has officially deployed and engaged in such an overseas rescuing mission.
+This is the first time ever that Vietnam has officially deployed and engaged in an overseas search and rescue campaign.